Petalonamae

-It is considered that the organisms were fluffy at least in appearance, as if "inflatable."
+It is commonly conjectured that the organisms were fluffy at least in appearance, as if "inflatable."
 They are particularly difficult to classify phylogenetically.
 Lacking mouths, intestines, reproductive organs, and with no preserved evidence of internal structures, these organisms' existence is very strange by current standards.
 The most widely accepted hypothesis is that they could suck nutrients from the water around them by osmosis.

 The fronds were composed of branched, tubular structures, and the organism was anchored to the ground by a bulbous structure.

 The symmetry is generally bilateral, like a feather with one axis and two sides.
 It can also be trilateral, with one axis and three sides, as seen in the most basal ones, the erniettomorphs.

 Distribution

 Ediacaran of Canada, Namibia and Russia.